Is AnaptysBio Inc. (ANAB) a good stock to buy now?

 AnaptysBio Inc. (ANAB) Insider Activity

 A total of 5 insider transactions have happened at AnaptysBio Inc. (ANAB) in the last six months, with sales accounting for 1 and purchases happening 4 times.
-The most recent transaction is an insider purchase by EcoR1 Capital, LLC, the company’s 10% Owner.
-SEC filings show that EcoR1 Capital, LLC bought 531,000 shares of the company’s common stock on Mar 09 at a price of $18.70 per share for a total of $9.93 million.
-Following the purchase, the insider now owns 7.15 million shares.
+The most recent transaction is an insider purchase by EcoR1 Capital, LLC, the company’s Director.
+SEC filings show that EcoR1 Capital, LLC bought 33,800 shares of the company’s common stock on Apr 27 at a price of $23.82 per share for a total of $0.81 million.
+Following the purchase, the insider now owns 7.3 million shares.

-AnaptysBio Inc. disclosed in a document filed with the SEC on Mar 08 that EcoR1 Capital, LLC (10% Owner) bought a total of 2,777,800 shares of the company’s common stock.
-The trade occurred on Mar 08 and was made at $18.97 per share for $52.69 million.
-Following the transaction, the insider now directly holds 6.62 million shares of the ANAB stock.
+AnaptysBio Inc. disclosed in a document filed with the SEC on Apr 26 that EcoR1 Capital, LLC (Director) bought a total of 13,900 shares of the company’s common stock.
+The trade occurred on Apr 26 and was made at $23.80 per share for $0.33 million.
+Following the transaction, the insider now directly holds 7.27 million shares of the ANAB stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.